2011 Crosstown Shootout brawl: Background

-The Crosstown Shootout is one of the most intense rivalries in college basketball, all the more so because Xavier University and the University of Cincinnati (UC) are only two miles (2 mi) apart.
-There has always been a fair amount of trash talk between the two schools, and the 2011 game was no different.
+The Crosstown Shootout is one of the most intense rivalries in college basketball, exacerbated by the fact that Xavier University and the University of Cincinnati are only two miles (2 mi) apart.
 On December 8, UC guard Sean Kilpatrick told Andy Furman of WQRT that Xavier's All-American guard Tu Holloway probably wouldn't start for the Bearcats "with the players that we have now."

 The series had developed a history of bad blood in the years leading up to the 2011 Crosstown Shootout.
 In 2008, a total of six technical fouls were called in a 76-66 Xavier win.
-Xavier's Derrick Brown was ejected, and two freshman post players were involved in an altercation that included a heavy dose of foreshadowing: Xavier's Kenny Frease headbutted UC's Yancy Gates, for which both players received technicals.
-The altercation set the tone for bad blood between the two players, and may have motivated Gates to seek revenge in 2011.
+Xavier's Derrick Brown was ejected, and two freshman post players were involved in an altercation that displayed the enmity between the two schools: Xavier's Kenny Frease headbutted UC's Yancy Gates.
 The following year, multiple verbal exchanges resulted in UC clearing their bench, as well as technicals called on Xavier's Jordan Crawford and UC's Rashad Bishop in Xavier's double overtime win.
 In 2010, Holloway received a technical foul for throwing an elbow late in UC's 66-46 win.